sethforprivacy/silentpaymentsxyz/content/docs/wallets.md

     > This is an experimental project acting as a proof of concept for Silent Payments light wallets.
 Use at your own risk.
 [^3]: [BIP375](https://github.com/bitcoin/bips/blob/master/bip-0375.mediawiki) — Sending Silent Payments with PSBT.
 Defines the PSBT fields required for a hardware signer to participate in constructing a transaction that sends to a Silent Payment address.
 [^4]: [BIP376](https://github.com/bitcoin/bips/blob/master/bip-0376.mediawiki) — Spending Silent Payments with PSBT.
 Defines the PSBT fields required for a hardware signer to spend a previously received Silent Payment output.
+[^5]: Agora is a Bitcoin donation/crowdfunding platform with a built-in wallet.
+It runs as a browser-based hot wallet tied to your Nostr key (nsec).
+For anything beyond small amounts, transfer the funds to another wallet with a different seed for secure storage.